-This Memorandum of Understanding ('MOU') is made by and between the Arapahoe/Douglas Workforce Development Board, the Arapahoe/Douglas Works!
-Workforce Center (a Division of the Community Resources Department of Arapahoe County Government, and Community College of Aurora, (together the 'Parties').
+This Memorandum of Understanding ('MOU') is made by and between the Arapahoe/Douglas Workforce Development Board, Arapahoe County on behalf of the Arapahoe/Douglas Works!
+Workforce Center (a Division of the Community Resources Department of Arapahoe County Government), and Community College of Aurora (together the 'Parties').